Browse Previous Page | Table of Contents | Browse

 (b) New Matters.
 A Complaint filed after December 1, 2009 shall be assigned to the BCDD upon motion of any party specifying the basis for BCDD jurisdiction and including the written agreement or stipulation of all other parties.
 In the absence of a showing of good cause for filing at a later time, the motion must be filed before the initial structuring conference.
 Such motions shall be filed in the court where the action is pending, but shall be referred to the presiding justice of the BCDD for ruling.

-(c) In the case of a Complaint filed after December 1, 2009 in which the plaintiff believes the case meets the requirements for acceptance into the BCDD and in which the plaintiff requests the issuance of a temporary restraining order and/or a preliminary injunction, the plaintiff may file said action in the Merrimack County Superior Court along with a brief statement articulating the reasons why the case should be accepted into the BCDD.
+(c) In the case of a Complaint filed after December 1, 2009 in which the plaintiff believes the case meets the requirements for acceptance into the BCDD and in which the plaintiff requests the issuance of a temporary restraining order and/or a preliminary injunction, the plaintiff may file said action in the superior court where the BCDD is located along with a brief statement articulating the reasons why the case should be accepted into the BCDD.
 The Complaint and the brief statement shall immediately be brought to the attention of the presiding justice of the BCDD, who shall make a preliminary determination of whether the case meets the requirements for the BCDD other than the requirement of consent by all parties.
 If the presiding justice of the BCDD makes this determination, the case may be scheduled for a hearing on the request for a temporary restraining order and/or a preliminary injunction.
 If the presiding justice of the BCDD does not make this determination, the case shall be transferred to a superior court wherein venue over the case appears proper.

 Prior to the time of hearing on the request for a temporary restraining order or preliminary objection, the court shall provide all defendants with notice of such request in a manner which the court determines is reasonable under all the circumstances, including the need for the court to address the requests for preliminary relief in a timely manner.
 Prior to the time of the hearing on the request for preliminary relief, any adverse party may object as of right to the case being heard by the BCDD and if such objection is filed the case shall not be heard by the BCDD but shall be transferred to a superior court wherein venue over the case appears proper.
 Failure of a party to object to the case being heard by the BCDD prior to the time of the first hearing on the request for interim relief shall constitute consent to the case being heard by the BCDD for all purposes.